Dundee: Bus

-Rail
+Rail, air and sea

 Passenger services at Dundee are provided by ScotRail, CrossCountry, Caledonian Sleeper and London North Eastern Railway.
 There are other nearby stations at Invergowrie, Balmossie and Monifieth.
 No freight trains have served the city since the Freightliner terminal in Dundee was closed in the 1980s.

-Airport

-Dundee Airport offers commercial flights to London City, Belfast City and Sumburgh (Shetland) by Scotland's Airline: Loganair.
+Dundee Airport offers commercial flights to Heathrow Airport, Kirkwall Airport, and Sumburgh (Shetland) by Loganair.
 The airport is capable of serving small aircraft and is located 3 km west of the city centre, adjacent to the River Tay.
 The nearest major international airport is Edinburgh Airport, 59.2 mi to the south.

-Seaport

 The cargo port of Dundee is one of the largest economic generators in the city and is operated by Forth Ports.
 Seafarers arriving at the port are offered welfare and pastoral assistance by seafarers charity Apostleship of the Sea.
+In recent years the seaport has seen a significant increase in cruises arriving at port.
+In 2023 Ambassador Cruise Line made Dundee a port call following the launch of their second ship, Ambition.
+Cruises from Dundee depart to Norway, Denmark, France, Spain, Sweden, Belgium and the Netherlands.